TanmayD23/FPGA-implememtation-of-ESPNET/README.md

 This project aims gto implement semantic segmentation on FPGA.
 For this we have implemented the ESPNET cnn model.

-The overall architecture of the acclerator is made.
-Currently I am working on the control module of the system.
+The simulation of the network gave 60fps with a power consumption of 12W.